 History of Saint-Malo

 At the end of World War II, the city of Saint-Malo was set on fire and 80% destroyed.
-Inside the ramparts, more than 680 buildings were destroyed, the Saint-Vincent cathedral was in ruins and had countless damage … The reconstruction of the Intra Muros began on January 26, 1947.
-It was at the beginning of the 1970s that Saint-Vincent Cathedral was completely rebuilt after 21 years of work.
+Within the ramparts, more than 680 buildings were demolished, and the Saint-Vincent Cathedral lay in ruins with extensive damage.
+The reconstruction of Intra Muros began on January 26, 1947.
+It took 21 years of work, but by the beginning of the 1970s, Saint-Vincent Cathedral had been completely rebuilt.

 The great men of Saint-Malo

-At the time, Saint-Malo was an island, but also a dynamic privateer port which was also the site of masterful maritime stories.
+At the time, Saint-Malo was an island and a vibrant privateer port, known for its captivating maritime stories.

-Indeed, Saint-Malo has known many sailors and explorers.
-Some went on an adventure in search of unknown continents, such as Jacques Cartier who discovered Canada, when others left at the request of the king to plunder enemy ships, such as Duguay-Trouin, admiral of the royal navy and Robert Surcouf, the king of the corsairs.
+Indeed, Saint-Malo has been home to numerous sailors and explorers.
+Some embarked on adventures in search of unknown continents, such as Jacques Cartier, who discovered Canada, while others set sail under the king’s command to plunder enemy ships, like Duguay-Trouin, an admiral of the royal navy, and Robert Surcouf, the renowned corsair king.

-Saint-Malo increased its fortune and developed thanks to the discovery of the Americas, but also thanks to trade with the East Indies.
-While some pride themselves on their exploits at sea, others distinguish themselves in various fields.
-Notably in Science, like Moreau de Maupertuis or in literature and politics like François-René de Chateaubriand.
+Saint-Malo’s fortune and development grew with the discovery of the Americas and trade with the East Indies.
+While some took pride in their maritime exploits, others made significant contributions in various fields, including science, like Moreau de Maupertuis, and literature and politics, like François-René de Chateaubriand.

 The evolution of Saint-Malo

-Saint-Malo has gradually become a very popular city for its geographical location by the sea, the charm of the privateer city and it’s unique architecture.
-It is recognized for it’s major tides, the highest in Europe, waves that can reach 13 meters!
+Saint-Malo has gradually become a highly popular city, renowned for its coastal location, the charm of its privateer history, and its unique architecture.
+It is recognized for its significant tides, the highest in Europe, with waves that can reach up to 13 meters!

-The city has taken advantage of its qualities and characteristics to become an emblematic city of Brittany.
-Very close to Mont Saint-Michel, Chausey and Channel Islands of Jersey and Guernsey, it is the port of arrival for exploring Ille-et-Vilaine and the Brittany region.
-Saint-Malo lives a lot from its port with its ferry lines serving England.
+The city has capitalized on its qualities and distinctive characteristics to become an emblematic city of Brittany.
+Situated in close proximity to Mont Saint-Michel, Chausey, and the Channel Islands of Jersey and Guernsey, it serves as a gateway for exploring Ille-et-Vilaine and the Brittany region.
+Saint-Malo thrives on its port, which offers ferry lines connecting to England.

-The corsair city, renowned as a pleasant and welcoming seaside resort, thrives on passing tourists throughout the year.
-To increase its attractiveness and accommodate more people, a new TGV (high speed train) station was built.
-The latter offers many connections, including a train route 2 hours from Paris.
-Saint-Malo is the second French city equipped with a thalassotherapy center, called Les Thermes Marins.
+Ts a corsair city and a delightful seaside resort, it attracts tourists throughout the year.
+To enhance its appeal and accommodate more visitors, a new high-speed train (TGV) station was built, providing convenient connections, including a two-hour train ride from Paris.
+Saint-Malo is the second French city to have a thalassotherapy center called Les Thermes Marins.

 Saint-Malo today

-If we observe it’s evolution over the centuries, the city has changed a lot.
-It continues to evolve over the years, in order to attract tourists from all over the world who come to discover the emblematic places of the corsair city.
+If we observe its evolution over the centuries, the city has undergone significant changes.
+It continues to evolve over the years, aiming to attract tourists from around the world who come to explore the iconic sites of the corsair city.

-Today Saint-Malo has more than 47,670 inhabitants (INSEE 2017 figure).
-This figure continues to increase, in view of many real estate projects.
-The city is growing and businesses are developing thanks to the economic fabric of its agglomeration (18 municipalities) which is becoming substantial.
-Dominant sectors being tourism of course, but also well-being, health, marine resources, digital technology, plastics, the primary sector (agriculture and fishing), water sports and the food industry.
+Today, Saint-Malo has a population of over 47,670 inhabitants (according to the INSEE 2017 data).
+This figure continues to increase, considering the numerous real estate projects underway.
+The city is expanding, and its business sector is flourishing, supported by the economic fabric of its agglomeration (comprising 18 municipalities), which is becoming increasingly robust.
+Dominant sectors include tourism, of course, as well as well-being, healthcare, marine resources, digital technology, plastics, the primary sector (agriculture and fishing), water sports, and the food industry.